MangoMirage/captain-kitty-one-ear/Sea-Circus.md

 “She ain’t pretty in the usual way,” Kitty murmured with a smile, “but she got soul.
 That’s what keeps her afloat.”

-As The Mango Mirage drew alongside, a voice boomed across the waves—deep, warm, and full of theatre.
+As The Mango Mirage drew alongside, a voice boomed across the waves - deep, warm, and full of theatre.

 “Ahoy there, fine folk!
-I be Admiral Barnaby Tusk, ringmaster, walrus, and purveyor of wonder!
+I be Admiral Barnaby Tusk; ringmaster, walrus, and purveyor of wonder!
 Welcome to the Medusa, home of the fabled Sea Circus!”

 The two ships carefully aligned with one another, and planks laid so the two crews could meet.
-Kitty sprang aboard The Marvelous Medusa, her peg leg landing with a theatrical THUD!, making sure her presence was known by all.
+Kitty sprang aboard The Marvelous Medusa, her peg leg landing with a theatrical *THUD!*, making sure her presence was known by all.

 Admiral Barnaby Tusk stood tall at the helm, moustache flared like coral fronds, top hat perched sideways like it had stories of its own.